 For that reason (and I’m gonna break with tradition by saying this now) I gave this book 4/5 bananas:

-Let’s start with some of the problems I had with the book as an interpretation of the Iliad.
+Let’s start with some of the issues I had with the book as an interpretation of the Iliad.
 Some of my issues were merely niggling ones- like Patroclus not being a warrior (which made no sense because Miller had to adhere to the myth of having him kill Sarpedon)- yes he was gentle (epios) but in Greek terms that also means being harsh with your enemy.
 Little things- like explaining supplication and the blatant (and yet slightly out of place) nod to hubris also got on my wick as well.
 Then there were the slightly bigger issues- like the fact that Achilles really, really didn’t remind me of the Achilles of the Iliad- sorry but he’s just not that nice!– in order to make the plot still work, the author had to give him a personality transplant halfway through.
 Even then, his menis seemed more like a temper tantrum than the rage of someone who was practically a demi-god.

-So that wasn’t great- but it wasn’t the worst of it.
+So that wasn’t great- but it wasn’t my biggest problem.
 Because from a historical perspective, I thought the way Patroclus saved Briseis was a *fundamental* misunderstanding of Greek culture.
 There is *no way* that they would have been rescuing the women from Agamemnon’s harem- for historical accuracy’s sake I have to point out that Greek culture was so misogynistic that it wouldn’t have been considered cheating on a male partner to be with a woman- being with a woman didn’t count.
 Which brings me onto another issue- gay relationships and pederasty (now known as paedophilia) were super common and totally socially acceptable- because according to some social commentators being with a man who was your equal was seen as the only way you could actually experience love- again women just didn’t count.

 Phew- I feel bad after all that!
 Well- am I the only one that has difficulty with some retellings?
 Am I the only one that really struggles with this?
 Let me know in the comments!